Azure/kubernetes-hackfest/labs/storage/portworx/README.md

 ## Prerequisites

-1. Deploy a new AKS cluster using [Azure Kubernetes Service](../../create-aks-cluster/README.md) running Kubernetes version 1.26.6.
+1. Deploy a new AKS cluster using [Azure Kubernetes Service](../../create-aks-cluster/README.md) running Kubernetes version 1.26.6 and selecting AKS worker nodes with at least 4 cores and 4GB of RAM (This guide has been tested by using --node-vm-size Standard_A4_v2 in the az aks create command).
 Don't need to walk through the `Namespaces Setup` section after AKS cluster creation on the create-aks-cluster page.

 2. Create a custom role for Portworx.
 Enter the subscription ID using the subscription ID, also specify a role name: